genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 sudo ifconfig bridge0 ifpriority epair5a 64
 ```

-Now epair5b's neighbor epair5a's port id was changed to 64.12 while epair0b's neighbor epair0a's port id is unchanged at 128.7.
+Now epair5b's neighbor epair5a's port id was changed to 64.18 while epair0b's neighbor epair0a's port id is unchanged at 128.7.
 So bridge1 changes its root port from epair0b to epair5b.

 ![Root Port Selection with multiple equal-cost links 3](/images/learning-stp/rstp-4b-r0b.jpg)

 ### Determining Designated and Alternate Ports
 After selecting root ports, each bridge selects designated ports out of the remaining ports.
 I think a designated port is somewhat like a gateway in IP terminology.
 That is, a designated port is a port on a link through which another port on the link can reach the root bridge with the minimum root pathcost.
 I was confused with the distinction between selection processes of root port and designated port but in summary:

-* Root port is selected according to the distance FROM the port.
+* Root port is selected according to the distance out FROM the port.
-* Designated port is selected according to the distance THROUGH the port, the bridge it belongs to and its root port.
+* Designated port is selected according to the distance THROUGH the port and the bridge it belongs to.

 On each link, a port on a bridge whose root port has the lowest root pathcost becomes the designated port on that link.
 Then remaining ports which aren't selected as root or designated port become the alternate port [^5] and block traffic to prevent loop.